atgreen/daily-price-depot/README.md

 AAA, and asking ledger to do things in currency BBB, ledger will convert AAA to BBB through USD.

+### Equity Prices

+Pineapple Future currently contains a limited number of daily closing equity prices under `data/equity`.
+Feel free to submit PRs or Issues asking for others.

+### Commodity Prices

+Gold, silver, and other commodity prices can be found in USD under `data/commodity`.

 Author and License
 -------------------

-Pineapple Future was conceived of and implemented by [Anthony Green](https://github.com/atgreen).
+Pineapple Future was created by [Anthony Green](https://github.com/atgreen).
 All files in the Pineapple Future, including scripts, programs, documentation and data files are distributed under the terms of the GNU General Public License, Version 3.
 See [COPYING](https://raw.githubusercontent.com/atgreen/pineapple-future/master/COPYING) for details.